HannahSyrek/MTAnalysisOfCGMCurves/README.md

 patterns in physiological time series is a promising solution that requires further research.

-This project implements a CNN and four different classifiers that accroding to the commonly used dynamic time warping algorithm.
+This project implements a CNN and four different classifiers accroding to the commonly used dynamic time warping algorithm.
 The main goal is to classify real-world data of diabetes type I patients recognizing certain patterns in the given data sets.
 Needed mathematical and further background information of the implemted classifiers are released in the submitted master thesis.